Rewa Province

 Rewa is governed by a Provincial Council.
 For a period in the early 2000s, the chairmanship was vacant, and the Council decided not to fill it until the Constitution could be changed to allow parliamentarians to hold national and provincial office simultaneously, thereby allowing their Paramount Chief, Ro Teimumu Kepa, to take the position.
 In the interim, Pita Tagicakiverata served as acting chairman.

-The province comprises nine tikina (or districts):